jsongerber/wp-sync-db/README.md

 When migrating a WordPress site, URLs in the content, widgets, menus, etc need to be updated to the new site's URL.
 Doing this manually is annoying, time consuming, and very error-prone.
 WP Sync DB does all of this for you.

+### Media migration

+WP Sync DB can also migrate media files between WordPress installations, the module is now integrated into the main plugin.
+It will automatically copy media files from the source to the destination during a migration, ensuring that all media is up-to-date and consistent across installations.

 ### Stress Tested on Massive Sites

 Huge database?
 No prob.
 WP Sync DB has been tested with tables several GBs in size.